StackStorm-Exchange/stackstorm-logicmonitor/README.md

 LogicMonitor API Tokens have a set of **[Privileges](https://www.logicmonitor.com/support/settings/users-and-roles/roles)** in your LogicMonitor Portal.
-For example, if you supply an API Token that is associated with the _ administrator_ Role in your LogicMonitor Portal to your LogicMonitor Pack, then your LogicMonitor Pack can do everything in your Portal: reading, creating, updating, and deleting resources in addition to security-sensitive actions.
-If a nefarious user gains access to your LogicMonitor Pack, and your pack is using an _administrator_ API Token, the nefarious user would have the ability to destroy your entire Portal!
-This undesired scenario (that resulted from the over-prescription of Privilege) would be disastrous to experience and is why it is **STRONGLY RECCOMENDED** that you apply the **[Principle of Least Privilege](https://www.cisa.gov/uscert/bsi/articles/knowledge/principles/least-privilege#:~:text=The%20Principle%20of%20Least%20Privilege%20states%20that%20a%20subject%20should,control%20the%20assignment%20of%20rights.)** when supplying your LogicMonitor Pack with a LogicMonitor API Token.
-You should provide the LogicMonitor Pack with an API Token that has the **MINIMUM REQUIRED PRIVILEGE** for the LogicMonitor Pack to do it's job.
+For example, if you supply an API Token that is associated with the <i><b>
+administrator</b></i> Role in your LogicMonitor Portal to your LogicMonitor Pack, then your LogicMonitor Pack can do everything in your Portal: reading, creating, updating, and deleting resources in addition to security-sensitive actions.
+If a nefarious user gains access to your LogicMonitor Pack, and your pack is using an <i><b>administrator</b></i> API Token, the nefarious user would have the ability to destroy your entire Portal!
+This undesired scenario (that resulted from the over-prescription of Privilege) would be disastrous to experience and is why it is <b><u>
+STRONGLY RECCOMENDED</u></b> that you apply the **[Principle of Least Privilege](https://www.cisa.gov/uscert/bsi/articles/knowledge/principles/least-privilege#:~:text=The%20Principle%20of%20Least%20Privilege%20states%20that%20a%20subject%20should,control%20the%20assignment%20of%20rights.)** when supplying your LogicMonitor Pack with a LogicMonitor API Token: You should provide the LogicMonitor Pack with an API Token that has the **MINIMUM REQUIRED PRIVILEGE** for the LogicMonitor Pack to do it's job.
 To accomplish this, you can create a custom **[Role](https://www.logicmonitor.com/support/settings/users-and-roles/roles)**